cosmos/cosmos-sdk/docs/architecture/adr-008-dCERT-group.md

  - continuous voting
  - slashing due to breach of soft contract
  - revoking a member due to breach of soft contract
+ - emergency disband of the entire dCERT group (ex. for colluding maliciously)
  - compensation stipend from the community pool or other means decided by governance